ambeelabs/soil_data_processing/README.md

 ### How do I get set up? ###

 * Install packages from requirements.txt
-* Install external dependency fot shapely in case of error https://shapely.readthedocs.io/en/stable/installation.html
+* Install external dependency for shapely in case of error https://shapely.readthedocs.io/en/stable/installation.html
 * Dependencies